 Liability in Atlanta Injury Claims

 It’s possible for a personal injury claim to involve more than one defendant.
-Your attorney will review the facts of your claim to discern which persons or parties bear any responsibility for your damages.
+Your Atlanta personal injury attorney will review the facts of your claim to discern which persons or parties bear any responsibility for your damages.
 For example, if you sustained an injury at work due to a defective piece of equipment, you may have an Atlanta product liability claim against the manufacturer.
 However, if your supervisor knew the equipment was dangerous, but did nothing to correct the situation in a timely manner, your supervisor bears a degree of fault as well.

 Georgia follows a modified comparative fault statute, meaning that multiple defendants in a lawsuit will receive a fault percentage based on their level of responsibility for the damages in question.
 It’s also possible for the plaintiff to absorb some liability as well.
 A plaintiff who is found partially at fault in a modified comparative negligence state will lose a portion of the case award equal to his or her fault percentage.

 Georgia follows the modified comparative fault rule, which gives the court the right to adjust compensation based on how responsible each party was for the incident.
 For example, if the court determines that you were 20% at fault for the incident that caused your injury, it could reduce your compensation by 20%.